Moving To Net Zero

 The founding cohort comprises 20 students from 7 countries, belonging to 4 nationalities.
 In the first year, we received 1600+ applications for the Fellowship.
 In the second year, within the first three months of inviting applications, we received 1400+ applications from 38 countries.

 The faculty are subject matter experts who either come from some of the leading universities in the world, or are practitioners working across various areas of climate action - climate policy, construction industry, fashion, finance, food sovereignty, and energy access, to name a few.
-Some of the names are, Dr. Diana Mangalagiu (University of Oxford, UK), Dr. Adam Schlosser (Massachusetts Institute of Technology, USA), Dr. Debajit Palit (TERI, India) and Dr. Vandana Shiva (Navdanya, India).
+Some of the names are, Dr. Diana Mangalagiu (University of Oxford, UK), Dr. Scott Odell, (MIT Environmental Solutions Initiative), Dr. Debajit Palit (TERI, India) and Dr. Vandana Shiva (Navdanya, India).

 The Fellows learn about change management and leadership development through Indian and international perspectives.
 These courses introduce new ways of learning, working and living together to catalyse change for the good of society.
 They train under experts such as Devdutt Pattanaik (author, India) and Lise Anna Bruynooghe (Executive Coach, ProFound Consulting, Switzerland).
 The Fellows are also supported with personalised coaching from members of The School of Change, Switzerland.